Packed with nutrients, leafy greens can give your dog or cat’s diet a colorful and healthy boost.

 Don’t scold your dog or cat for nibbling your house plants – she’s telling you something!
-Many animals are deficient in the nutrients found in leafy vegetables.
+Many animals are deficient in the nutrients found in leafy greens.
 Meat should be the primary component of a carnivore’s diet, of course, but a diet containing no plant matter is a fast ticket to nutritional disaster.
 A dog or cat that eats no green foods is more likely to experience digestive disorders, trace mineral deficiencies and even some forms of cancer.
 An animal that eats a diet rich in greens is likely to have a long and healthy life.

 Dogs vs. cats